Final Analysis **

-Wants to be vertigo meets basic instinct, but ends up more like just another campy and over the top version of those films, such as sliver.
+Wants to be Vertigo meets Basic Instinct, but ends up more like just another campy and over the top version of those films.

 Final Analysis is a movie that wants desperately to be an Alfred Hitchcock film.
-This movie gives some of Brian Depalma’s work (like Dressed To Kill), a run for their money with how much it is trying to copy the master of suspense.
-And just like dressed to kill, or the Gus Vant Sant attempted remake of Psycho, it doesn’t work.
+This movie gives some of Brian De Palma’s work (like Dressed To Kill), a run for their money with how much it is trying to copy the master of suspense.
+And just like Dressed to Kill, or Gus Vant Sant’s attempted remake of Psycho, it doesn’t work.
 The movie feels like we’ve seen it before and seen it done better.
-Sure, there are some redeemable qualities, but as soon as we get wind of what’s going on, the story becomes as predictable as paint by numbers picture.
+Sure, there are some redeemable qualities, but as soon as we get wind of what’s going on, the story becomes as predictable as a paint-by-numbers picture.

 The movie starts with a psychiatrist seeing a patient.
 Dr. Isaac Barr (Richard Gere) sits in a chair listening to Diana (Uma Thurman) tell stories of a dream she’s been having.
-It involves different types of flowers that are different colors, and it seems to be kind of a waste.
-Yes, the dream will come into play later on in the movie, but since we don’t know that, it feels like a waste, and like a lousy way to open the movie up.
+It involves various types of flowers that are all different colors.
+The dream is not explained or made to seem like anything more than filler.
+Now, the dream will indeed come into play later on in the movie, but since we don’t know that at the time, it feels like a waste, and like a lousy way to open the movie up.

 Diana is dealing with abuse issues and she suggests that Isaac meet her sister, who can shed some light on Diana’s past.
 Isaac agrees.
 Then he goes off and testifies in a trial about a client being insane when he committed murder.
 This scene serves two purposes.
 It shows us that Isaac loans himself out to attorneys and testifies about the mental state of clients, but it also introduces us to the man on trial who (like the dream) will work himself into the picture later on.